 We have continually extended, enlarged, and replaced our facilities as required to meet increasing demands and to maintain the water systems.
-We obtain construction financing using funds from operations, short-term bank borrowings, long-term financing, advances for constructions in aid of construction that are funded by developers.
-Advances for construction from developers for construction of vater facilities or water facilities or water facilities are generally refundable without interest over a period of 40 years by equal annual payments.
+We obtain construction financing using funds from operations, short-term bank borrowings, long-term financing, advances for construction and contributions in aid of construction that are funded by developers.
+Advances for construction are cash deposits from developers for construction of water facilities or water facilities deeded from developers.
+These advances are generally refundable without interest over a period of 40 years in equal annual payment amounts.
 Contributions in aid of construction consist of nonrefundable cash deposits or facilities transferred from developers, primarily for fire protection and relocation projects.
 We cannot control the amount received from developers.
+This amount fluctuates from year-to-year as the level of construction activity carried on by developers varies.
 This activity is impacted by the demand for housing, commercial development, and general business conditions, including interest rates.

-See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" for additional information.
+See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" for additional information.